ICTFL Scholarship for Future World Language Educators

 All scholarship recipients will receive a complimentary ICTFL membership for one year and free registration to the ICTFL Fall Conference.

 We are very happy to announce the recipients of the ICTFL Scholarships for Future World Language Educators in Illinois.
-Two high school seniors, Savannah Amatyleon and Madeleine Pool, will receive the ICTFL $500 scholarship, and two university students, Sarah Hansen and Candelaria Barrientos Jimenez, will receive the ICTFL $1000 scholarship.
+One high school senior, Isabell Kraus will receive an ICTFL $500 scholarship, and three university students, Ava Abbott, Khalil Barahaoua, and Andrea Magaña will receive the ICTFL $1000 scholarship.

 Congratulations to all the winners.
 We wish you the best as you pursue your World Language studies and your career choice!